Intelligentcontract allows you to amend the format of any notification (issued as an email) that is sent from your account.

 Fig 1 - Manage Templates

-The Manage Template summary screen will list all your current account email templates, all your system default templates are identified by the green 'Default' checkbox and are listed for you and you can view and amend where required.
+The Manage Template summary screen will list all your current account email templates.
+All your system default templates are identified by the green 'Default' checkbox, and are listed for you; you will have the option to view and amend where required.